gelliravi/MatTrans/README.md

  INTRODUCTION
 --------------

-MATTRANS is a package of MATLAB(R) M-files for solving transient stability.
+MATTRANS is a package of MATLAB(R)/Simulink (M-files and .mdl files) for solving transient stability.
 It is intended as a simulation tool for researchers and educators that is easy to use and modify.
 MATTRANS is designed to give the best performance possible while keeping the code simple to understand and modify.
 It was initially developed in 2008 and the files can be found at: <https://www.ee.iitb.ac.in/~anil/download/Transient_Stability_Programs/>.
 The MATTRANS has been developed on the basis of these files and tried to follow the DRY (Dont Repeat Yourself) coding principle as much as possible.